 - Give Your Plants Humidity

-pests like whiteflies and mealybugs can be knocked off with a spray of water in the sink, but if they stay around, you may need to use an insecticidal
+like whiteflies and mealybugs can be knocked off with a spray of water in the sink, but if they stay around, you may need to use an insecticidal soap,

-soap, following the manufacturer’s directions.
-Treat any disease with a product specifically made for it and with products that are safe for
+following the manufacturer’s directions.
+Treat any disease with a product specifically made for it and with products that are safe for your home

 - Keep an Eye on Your Plants

-plant.
 Step up one pot size at a time and be sure to use fresh potting soil, since the nutrients in the old soil are likely depleted.
-Even
+Even if your plant

 - Keep an Eye on Your Pot